-NOTES: (1) In Power Down Mode, a pulse on $\overline{CS}$ and $\overline{WR}$ will initiate a single conversion, then the ADC7802 will revert to power down.
-(2) X means it can be either HIGH or LOW without affecting this action.
-Writing HIGH to D2, D3, D4 or D6, or writing with SFR HIGH and HBE LOW, may result in unpredictable behavior.
+NOTES: (1) Writing a LOW here reactivates the standard mode of operation.
+(2) In Power Down Mode, a pulse on $\overline{CS}$ and $\overline{WR}$ will initiate a single conversion, then the ADS7803 will revert to power down.
+(3) X means it can be either HIGH or LOW without affecting this action.
+Writing HIGH to D4 or D6, or writing with SFR HIGH and HBE LOW, may result in unpredictable behavior.
 These modes are reserved for factory use at this time.